Godzilla (2014 film): Cast

 A nuclear regulations consultant at the Janjira nuclear plant.
 She is married to Joe Brody and is the mother of Ford Brody.
-Binoche agreed to join the film after reading a "beautiful" letter from Edwards and because she wanted to "please" her son, who is also a fan of Godzilla, however, Edwards has stated that her character's death scene is what convinced her (and Cranston) to join the film.
+Binoche agreed to join the film after reading a "beautiful" letter from Edwards and because she wanted to "please" her son, who is also a fan of Godzilla.
+Edwards has stated that her character's death scene is what convinced her (and Cranston) to join the film.